We all know that unhealthy eating can be harmful to your health. But what are the health effects of eating late at

 Eating late at night makes an already low metabolic state worse.
 You’re not able to digest the food quickly enough.

 If you are binge eating at late hours, you’ll not have the power to fight any diseases you are prone to.

 Eating healthy and at proper hours would save you from a lot of unwanted illnesses.

 If you are munching at night, then be ready for a poor metabolism and an invitation to a lot of common colds or flu and diseases.

 It is going to shoot up the fatty molecules that would increase your risk of being ill.

 If you can, avoid eating at odd hours.
 Its many health effects are not worth it.
 We all desire to live a long and healthy life.

-Stay fit with proper diet at proper timing and reduce the negative impact on your precious body.
+Stay fit with a proper diet at the proper timing and reduce the negative impact on your precious body.